taimurhassan/crc/README.md

 ![Block_Diagram](images/SystemDiagram.png)

+System Diagram of the proposed algorithm for nucleus classification in histology images.

 ## Requirements
 This codebase is developed and fully tested on Anaconda with **Python 3.6.10**, **Pytorch 1.5.0** with **CUDA 10.1** on **Ubuntu v20.04**.
 Hence, we recommend the utilization of the same execution environment in order to avoid any setup errors.
 Also, please note that we do not support Windows OS.